Would you like to download our mobile app from the App Store?Download

 - the composition of your estate – property, cash, stocks, shares, art, antiques etc.

-For example, if you have assets abroad, they will be liable to UK inheritance tax if you are domiciled here but not if your domicile is another country.
+For example, if you have assets abroad, they will be liable to UK inheritance tax if you are domiciled here but not if your domicile is in another country.

 By structuring your estate tax-efficiently, HMRC’s claim on your estate could be minimised so your loved ones receive more of your wealth.